Executive Summaries Jul 22, 2020

 A Tenant is entirely dependent on its Landlord to apply for assistance.
 A survey published by CFIB shows that more than 40% of small businesses in Canada have experienced a 70% drop in income during a period covered by the CECRA and would be eligible for the program.

 Since Landlords are not required to join the program, some Tenants are concerned that their Landlords will not take steps to benefit from the program, and cannot force these Landlords to apply for assistance.
 The bonification announced by the Quebec government could encourage landlords to join the program.
 In addition, Bill 61 - An Act to stimulate the economy of Québec and mitigate the consequences of the state of health emergency declared on March 13, 2020, due to the COVID-19 pandemic, as amended, proposes certain measures to stimulate the economy, in particular by including a measure to prevent any termination between the adoption of the Act and August 1, 2020 of a commercial lease on immovable property due to non-payment of rent after March 13, 2020.
-If this bill, including this measure, is assented to, this prohibition on termination could encourage landlords to enrol in the program.
+If this bill, including this measure, is assented to when parliamentary activities resume, this prohibition on termination could encourage landlords to enrol in the program.
 Finally, it should be noted that several other small business programs are offered by governments.

 Concerns about the Income drop factor